tigerfanxiao/dev_notes/Devops/Linux/Linux Distro.md

 - **/dev**: Here you find your mounted physical devices such as your hard drives, USB drives, and optical drives.

-- **/etc**: This directory is where the configuration files of the installed software are located.

 - **/lib**: Contains libraries that are usually downloaded with software.
 They are necessary for the programs to work.